Skip to content

 Consolidation & Alliances

-In container shipping, a few giant alliances dominate.
-In ship management as well, companies are coming together to take advantage of economies of scale in purchasing and IT.
+In container shipping, a few large alliances dominate.
+In ship management as well, companies are joining forces to take advantage of economies of scale in procurement and IT.

-Connected ships are vulnerable.
-Cyber security on board is just as critical as fire safety.
+Networked ships are vulnerable.
+Cyber security on board is as critical as fire safety.
 At the same time, data enables new business models.

 Subsegments